 2015 was an extraordinarily good year for Van Oord.
 The company achieved a record revenue of EUR 2.579 billion, an increase of 23% over 2014, and a record profit of EUR 169 million.
 These figures are attributable to the successful execution of several major projects, including construction of the Second Suez Canal, completion of Luchterduinen offshore wind park, and fast-tracked execution of Gemini wind park. www.vanoord.com

 The visionary construction projects of Van Oord’s clients can only be realized by the best people working with the latest technology.
-That is why they operate the world’s most advanced equipment – marine construction is a high-tech industry.
+That is why they operate the world’s most advanced equipment – sonar for marine construction is a high-tech industry.
 Their success depends on continually shifting the boundaries of technology and providing the most accurate hydrographic and bathymetric surveys possible.
 Surveying is an essential element in the planning and execution for Van Oord’s maritime construction projects.

 As one of the world’s largest marine contractors, it is critical for the company to gather data efficiently, because the ability to analyze and report on that data quickly depends on its effective collection.
 Without good data, multi-million dollar projects can get delayed.
 Stalled projects cause a ripple effect of lost productivity, missed deadlines, increased job costs, and unhappy clients.
 According to Paulien van Griethuizen, a seasoned engineer with Van Oord.

 "It is vital to have a picture of the seabed, and very important that the multibeam sonar generates clean data in difficult circumstances.”
 She points out that during a dredging project even the most innocuous items could cause major problems.
 “You want to be able to see and report to your dredgers what obstacles they might encounter."